 Once you have found your perfect property, your consultant will negotiate the best price and most convenient transaction to suit both parties.
 When making a property offer, you will be asked to present a refundable security deposit cheque, which is equivalent to 10% of the net purchase price you are offering.
 This cheque will not be cashed and is held by Gulf Sotheby’s International Realty until your offer is accepted.

-With your offer now accepted, the escrow-regulated contract will be prepared for you by the Emirates Conveyancing.
+With your offer now accepted, the escrow-regulated contract will be prepared for you by the conveyancing solutions provider.
 The contract outlines the terms, conditions and costs of the sale.
 You will be required to sign this legally binding agreement and your 10% deposit will be held by the escrow agent for the duration of the contract.

 Our conveyancers manage the sale process – from contract signing up to the transfer of ownership.
 Our team takes care of all the process involved and will coordinate with banks, developers, and finance settlements, arrange power of attorney, and maintain a central point of contact for you throughout the purchase.
 The complete process will take between 15 to 45 business days depending on the terms.

 This is the penultimate stage and the final permission required before the transfer of ownership can take place.
-Emirates Conveyancing, alongside Gulf Sotheby’s International Realty, will coordinate this process and accompany you to all parties involved to complete the final approvals, which will secure you an NOC.
+Conveyancing solution provider, alongside Gulf Sotheby’s International Realty, will coordinate this process and accompany you to all parties involved to complete the final approvals, which will secure you an NOC.

 With the NOC completed, you will receive a full statement in anticipation of the transfer of ownership appointment.
 The statement highlights the amounts to be paid to the seller and the final fees to be settled.
 On the agreed transfer date, we will accompany you to the transfer office, with the seller, where you will take final ownership of your new property.